rpalcolea/grails-redis-session/README.md

 This contains a RedisPersistentService.groovy with the persistence logic and RedisSessionCleanupService.groovy for cleanup sessions.

-It registers two aliases inside the doWithSpring closure.
+It registers two aliases inside the doWithSpring closure if the plugin is enabled.
 With this, it can work with the existing Proxy Session Filter, SessionFilters (for flash scope) and DatabaseCleanupJob

 ```groovy
 springConfig.addAlias 'gormPersisterService', 'redisPersistentService'